 When the dill-like flowers emerge, enjoy the visiting butterflies, and collect fennel pollen if you so desire.
 A sprinkle of this currently trendy ingredient on a finished dish may make your kitchen feel like it deserves a Michelin star, but no one will have to pay the associated price tag.

 When the seeds form at the end of the umbel, collect some for next year’s planting and then use the rest as sausage spice, a warming ingredient to masala chai, a stand-alone tea to soothe an over-indulged stomach, or chewed straight for a naturally fresh mouth.
-Fennel will readily self-sow (some say TOO readily) so be proactive in catching those seed heads if you don’t want a permanent fennel patch.
+The fennel plant will readily self-sow (some say TOO readily) so be proactive in catching those seed heads if you don’t want a permanent fennel patch.

-Do any of you grow your own fennel and share Thomas Jefferson’s love of it?
+Do any of you grow your own fennel plant and share Thomas Jefferson’s love of it?
 What’s your favorite way to use it?
 Let me know in the comments below!